Tunisia puts Ennahda official under house arrest, colleague says | Politics

 ALSO READ

-Entertainment News Roundup: Brands cut ties with Chinese-Canadian star after rape accusation; Amy Winehouse remembered in a new film marking 10 years since the death and more
+Entertainment News Roundup: Dog days: Czech canine film stars hit the red carpet - and new shelter; Amy Winehouse remembered in a new film marking 10 years since the death and more

+TMC MP Shantanu Sen suspended from Rajya Sabha for remaining part of monsoon session after motion passed in House.

+HC asks police to shift LGBTQ couple to safe house, provide security